RB Leipzig: Stadium

 RB Leipzig played its inaugural season in 2009–10 at the Stadion am Bad in Markranstädt.
 The stadium held 5,000 seats and was the traditional home ground of SSV Markranstädt.
-The plans were however that the first team would quickly move to the far larger Zentralstadion, hopefully in 2010, after an advance to the Regionalliga.
+But the plans were that the first team would quickly move to the far larger Zentralstadion, hopefully in 2010, after an advance to the Regionalliga.
 Red Bull GmbH reserved the naming right to the stadium at the club's founding, meaning that the name could not be sold to anyone else.
 The company negotiated the acquisition of the naming right during the successful 2009–10 season and the proposed new name was approved by the City of Leipzig on 25 March 2010.
 Red Bull GmbH then acquired the naming right and the Zentralstadion was renamed "Red Bull Arena" on 1 July 2010.
 The contract runs until 2040.
 The inauguration was held on 24 July 2010, in a friendly match against Schalke 04, in front of 21,566 spectators.

 Red Bull Arena had a capacity of 44,345 seats during the 2014–15 season.
 In March 2015, RB Leipzig announced that it was going to invest 5 million euros in a redevelopment of the stadium, including an expansion of the VIP area, pressbox and wheelchair spaces.
 It also included two new larger LED score boards and refurbished player facilities.
 The VIP area was expanded from 700 seats to approximately 1400 seats.
 The capacity of Red Bull Arena was reduced to 42,959 seats before the 2015–16 season, due to redevelopment of various stadium areas.

 The Red Bull Arena was an all-seater stadium for a long time.
 Home supporters are located in sector B. During the general meeting of the supporters' union in 2014, the assembly made a demand to convert sector B into a standing area.
 However, it was considered impossible to convert sector B into a standing area at the time, for structural reasons.
 Sector B was eventually converted into a standing area in the 2021–22 season.